Ashutosh9909/aws-project/README.md

-# Deploying End to End Website on AWS
+# Deploying a Web Application on AWS

 sudo apt-get update
 # For Sql-client